-Gandhi’s freedom struggle ‘one big drama’, staged with British approval: BJP MP Anantkumar Hegde
+Gandhi’s freedom struggle was ‘one big drama’ staged with British approval: BJP MP Anantkumar Hegde

 The former Union minister claimed that the British did not leave India because of satyagraha and instead ‘gave independence’ out of frustration.

-Bharatiya Janata Party MP Anantkumar Hegde claimed that India’s freedom struggle was staged and ridiculed Mahatma Gandhi’s hunger strikes and satyagrahas, ANI reported on Monday.
+Bharatiya Janata Party MP Anantkumar Hegde claimed that India’s freedom struggle was staged, and ridiculed Mahatma Gandhi’s hunger strikes and satyagrahas, ANI reported on Monday.
 The former Union minister from Karnataka made these remarks on Saturday at a public event in Bengaluru.

 The former Union minister alleged that the Congress was hand-in-glove with the British in staging the independence movement.
 “None of these so-called leaders were beaten by the police with batons even once,” claimed Hedge.
 “Their independence movement was one big drama.
 It was staged by these leaders with the approval of the British.
 It was not a genuine fight.
 It was an ‘adjustment’ freedom struggle.”